getsentry/sentry-docs/src/wizard/apple/ios.md

 ## Performance Monitoring for SwiftUI

-If you want to find out the performance of your Views in a SwiftUI project, [try SentrySwiftUI library](/platforms/apple/performance/instrumentation/swiftui-instrumentation).
+If you want to find out the performance of your Views in a SwiftUI project, [try the SentrySwiftUI library](/platforms/apple/performance/instrumentation/swiftui-instrumentation).